 Create a clearly documented communication plan that guides all communication activities to lay the groundwork for effective internal communication.
 It should be specific on what metrics and technology will be used and require communication managers to meet regularly with leadership and other management to discuss communication issues and opportunities.

 2. Leverage Technology

-Technology has advanced drastically from the early days of Internet and email.
+Technology has advanced drastically from the early days of the Internet and email.
 Unfortunately, most companies are still leveraging decades’ old office-worker based communication systems.
 These systems just don’t measure up to the way we communicate today.

 Need to share an update to a group of coworkers?
-Good luck deciding between email, yammer, jabber, SMS or WhatsApp.
+Good luck deciding between email, yammer, Jabber, SMS or WhatsApp.
 Or even worse, need an answer right away?
 Have fun trying to find the right person with the right knowledge who will answer in a timely manner.

-And on top of this complicated and slow process, is the fact that almost 80% of the U.S. workforce doesn’t even work at a computer.
+And on top of this complicated and slow process, is the fact that almost 80% of the workforce doesn’t even work at a computer.
 These deskless workers are out in the field, working with customers.
 They can’t be sitting at a computer waiting for an answer to finish the job at hand.
 They need something fast, easy to use, on the device that’s already in their pocket.